A great idea alone does not make for a great app. Mobile UX (=User Experience) and the design of your app are just as important for success.

 In order to decrease this number, you have to give your users an outstanding mobile user experience.
 In this guide, you will learn about the difference between mobile UX design and desktop design.

 After reading this article, you will know the fundamentals of designing a great app that makes your users happy.

-What is Mobile UX?
+What is Mobile User Experience (UX) Design?

 User Experience (UX) is what the user experiences while using a product.